- This line was added.

 Notes: Some issues may require testing in more than one OS /Browser combination.

-The Master branch (previously known as Trunk) has the most recent source code, and is constantly changing as developers contribute fixes and new features.
+Trunk has the most recent source code, and is constantly changing as developers contribute fixes and new features.
 At some point, when we are getting ready to release Sakai as a community-supported version (aka general availability or production release), we create a branch.
-A branch is a copy of master at a certain point in time, a snapshot.
+A branch is a copy of trunk at a certain point in time, a snapshot.
 By doing this, we can exercise more control over what goes into a release.
 We name a branch to correspond with the release.
 For Sakai 2.9 release we have a 2.9 branch, which we sometimes also refer to as 2.9.x.
 For Sakai 10 release we have a 10 branch, also called 10.x .
-Features and fixes almost always start in master (more than 99% of the time.
+Features and fixes almost always start in trunk (more than 99% of the time.
 Exceptions are rare.)
-We test features in master and then when they are verified to work, if they should be included in a branch, we merge them into the branch and re-test the fixes, since the environment between master and the branches can diverge significantly.
-A fix that works in master, may not work in the branch (although in most cases it does.)
+We test features in trunk and then when they are verified to work, if they should be included in a branch, we merge them into the branch and re-test the fixes, since the environment between trunk and the branches can diverge significantly.
+A fix that works in trunk, may not work in the branch (although in most cases it does.)
 Since we do not have enough QA resources to retest every fix, we focus on getting at least all the blocker priority issues retested.

 We include in JIRA a status that indicates the state of the ticket with respect to the branch.
 For example: 10 status.
 When it is set to Resolved it means that the fix has been merged into the Sakai 10.x branch.
 Verified means that it has been tested after merging into 10.x .
 This can be confusing, until you get used to it, because it means that there are at least two fields on a JIRA ticket that have the potential to be set as Resolved or Verified, the main Status of the ticket (see image above), and the branch status.
 There are only 2 versions of Sakai supported at any one time.
 Currently that is 10 and 2.9, therefore we have a 10 status field and 2.9 status field.
 When Sakai 11 is released, we will drop support for 2.9 and there will be an 11 status field and a 10 status field.